 The circumstances of an accident can determine whether courts will consider that store to be at fault for your injuries.
 You could potentially sue them to cover your medical bills and other damages.
-Some of the conditions under which a business could be held liable include:
+However, for suing them for compensation, businesses need to be at fault.
+Given below are two conditions.

-When the business should have known about and fixed, the problem that led to your injury.
+- If the business should have known about the problem and fixed it, then a slip and fall-compensation need to be made.
+It is specifically the case of the problem that led to your injury.
 For example, if they neglect to clean up a spill or fix a tear in the carpeting that made you fall, they might be liable.

-The customer was unable to avoid the unsafe condition.
-If there was a “Wet Floor” sign in place, you may be considered at fault for your own injury.
-However, if you couldn’t see the spill on an already reflective tile floor, it may be the store’s fault.
+- The customer was unable to avoid the unsafe condition.
+If there was supposed to be a “Wet Floor” sign in place, but it wasn’t put there, then it may be the store’s fault.